Getting started with data analysis#

 )

-There were 28 days with unique mean temperatures in June 2016.
+There were 56 days with unique maximum temperatures in the summer of 2024.

 Descriptive statistics#

-pandas DataFrame and Series contain useful methods for getting summary statistics.
-Available methods include mean(), median(), min(), max(), and std() (the standard deviation).
-The statistics can be calculated on a Series level (a single column) or getting the statistics for all columns at once for the whole DataFrame.
-To check e.g. the mean temperature in out input data, i.e. focusing on a single column (Series), we can do following:
+The DataFrame and Series data types in pandas contain useful methods for getting summary statistics.
+Available methods include .mean(), .median(), .min(), .max(), and .std() (the standard deviation).
+The statistics can be calculated for a single column (i.e., a Series) or for all columns at once for the entire DataFrame.
+To check the maximum temperature in our DataFrame (i.e., a single column or Series), we can do following:

 data.mean()